Event-Curator/event-curator/server/src/README.md

 ### Location basedsearch

 All event will be sent to UI with the "placeDistance" field set with the number of kilometers from:
-- the browser location if the UI has set the *lat* & *long* query field
+- the browser location if the UI has set the *browserLat* & *browserLong* query field
 - O in all other cases (including the one where we are unable to compute the distance since the placeFreeform didn't resolve to something in OSM)